Will my jewellery tarnish?

 Will the black lettering fade?

-To darken any lettering, we use a safe non-toxic agent.
-We apply this to all of our handstamped impressions as standard, but if you would prefer to not have this darkening agent used on your jewellery just ask!
+To darken any lettering, I use a safe non-toxic agent called Platinol.
+This is applied to all of handstamped impressions as standard, but if you would prefer to not have this darkening agent used on your jewellery just ask!

 Over time this patina may fade or discolour with wear or if it comes into contact with household chemicals such as cleaning products.
-But don't worry we're happy to share our top tips of creating this effect at home using a common household product...
+But don't worry I'm happy to share top tips of how to revive this blackening technique at home using a common household product...

 A Sharpie!
 You can use a black sharpie to cover your personalisations, leave it to dry for a minute and then use your polishing cloth to remove the excess ink.
-Run out of your polishing cloth?
-A cotton wool pad with a little nail polish remover will work too!
+If you've run out of your polishing cloth, a cotton wool pad with a little nail polish remover will work too!

 You might need to do this a few times to get full coverage.